 AWS vs DigitalOcean vs Vultr vs Linode: Which Cloud Host Actually Wins in 2026?

-I've spent ten years working in AWS.
+I've spent 30 years in IT, with deep hands-on AWS experience.
 I know it well.
-I know where it's genuinely powerful, I know where it's overengineered for the task at hand, and I know exactly how a surprise bandwidth charge shows up on your bill at the end of the month.
+I know where it's powerful, I know where it's overengineered for the task at hand, and I know exactly how a surprise bandwidth charge shows up on your bill at the end of the month.

 What I don't have is ten years of hands-on production experience with DigitalOcean, Vultr, and Linode.
 What I do have is a solid block of time spent going deep on each of them: pricing structures, documentation quality, community reputation, managed service offerings, and independent performance benchmarks.
 I put this article together so you don't have to do that research yourself.